-At the hearing, the ALJ will question you and any witnesses you bring with.
+At the hearing, the ALJ will question you and any witnesses you bring.
 Other witnesses—e.g., medical or vocational experts—also may provide relevant information, and you’re allowed to question them.

 In certain situations, your hearing may be via a video conference rather than in person; if so, you’ll be notified ahead of time.
 A video hearing may be more convenient for you.
 Often, it can be scheduled faster than an in-person appearance and/or it may be held closer to your home, making it easier for you to have witnesses or have other people accompany you.
 Either way, in-person or by video, it is usually to your advantage to attend the hearing in order to explain your case and answer any questions.

-But don’t expect a quick decision by the Council.
-Between October 2010 and September 2011 (the SSA’s fiscal year), it processed 126,992 requests for review, and the average processing time was 360 days!
-[If you assume each request was seen by a judge — not only by an appeals officer or a staff member — that’s an average of 1,814 cases per judge per year.
+But don’t expect a quick decision by the Council because the council receives more than 100,000 requests for review each year.
+If you assume each request was seen by a judge — not only by an appeals officer or a staff member — that’s an average of 1,814 cases per judge per year.
 If each judge worked 250 eight-hour weekdays per year, that’s an average of 7.26 requests per day, or close to one per hour.
-With its financial status the way it is, don’t expect the SSA to hire a lot more judges in the near future.]
+With its financial status the way it is, don’t expect the SSA to hire a lot more judges in the near future.

-Federal court review.
-This is the last level of the appeals process.
-It’s actually a civil lawsuit you would file within 60 days of a denial — in a federal district court in your state — against the SSA, and you’ll need to have a qualified attorney represent you.
+Federal court review is the last level of the appeals process.
+This level of appeal is actually a civil lawsuit you would file against SSA in a federal district court in your state within 60 days of a denial.
+The appeal must be filed within sixty days of denial, and you likely need to have a qualified attorney to represent you.
 The SSA will provide the district court with all the documents and evidence they relied upon in determining your eligibility for SSD benefits.
 Afterwards, the court will notify you and/or your attorney in writing of their decision.